advanced-threat-research/Yara-Rules/README.md

 #### Yara-Rules ####

-Repository of YARA rules to accompany the McAfee Enterprise ATR blogposts & investigations
+Repository of YARA rules to accompany the Trellix ATR blogposts & investigations

 We endorse contributing to improve our rules - please send us a pull request with your proposal